nikkhil160/nikhil/cls4fsar500030al3ezo1h4pr.md

 How did I see those ads?
 Facebook has a tool called [Facebook Ad Library](https://www.facebook.com/ads/library/?active_status=all&ad_type=political_and_issue_ads&country=US&sort_data%5Bdirection%5D=desc&sort_data%5Bmode%5D=relevancy_monthly_grouped&media_type=all) that can be used to search if any page is running ads, or what ads they are running.
 I used the Facebook Ads Library to check what ads they are running.

-### Can we use Ads to sell Bakery Franchise?
+### Can we use Facebook Ads to sell Bakery Franchise?

 Yes, absolutely.
-Paid ads can also be used to sell Bakery Franchise.
+Facebook ads can also be used to sell Bakery Franchise.
 You can have a Facebook Ad with an intent of downloading your business brochure for the bakery and can generate leads, and follow up the leads.

 ---